Frequently Asked Questions

 Saints for whom our family members or godchildren are named.

-Saints for whom we have a personal veneration for due to a pilgrimage or experience in our lives.
+Saints for whom we have a personal veneration for due to a pilgrimage or experiences in our lives.

 Saints whom one our reviewers felt strongly about including.